Penelopeep/Nuzlocke/README.md

 # Nuzlocke Challenge

-### IMPORTANT, READ CAREFULLY
-Welcome to Nuzlocke plugin, this is important so read carefully.
-At the moment I (plugin dev) have no way to refresh player characters, so each time when you die you'll lose character from team BUT It won't be gone from your character unless you relog.

-All I can do now is ask you to not pick dead character and relog some time after death to properly remove them
+This plugin aim to bring legendary death>out challenge to Grasscutter.
+I recommend using this plugin with other difficulty increasing plugins like [MobWave](https://github.com/NotThorny/MobWave)

+Insert demo here :D

 ## Installation:

 - Download the newest jar from release
 - Paste it inside *YourGrassCutterFolder*/Plugins
-- Profit
+- Restart server if it's running already

 ### FAQ

-If you have any question then dm me: <a href="https://discord.com/users/276265598508466176">Penelopeep#7963</a>
+If you have any question, or you found an error then dm me: <a href="https://discord.com/users/276265598508466176">Penelopeep#7963</a>

+### Credits
+- **hartie95#8966** - for step-by-step tutorial on how to make missing proto
+- **Grasscutter team** - for GC itself and plugins support
+- **me** - I need a hug ♥

 ### Version
-Idk, I wrote in on a go, but I'll update this readme later I promise.
+The first and last?